 IAG drives progress based on nine strategic KPIs agreed by the Board in 2021.

-Clear and ambitious targets relating to IAG's most material issues on
+1 Clear and ambitious targets relating to IAG's most material issues 2023 action

 2025, 2030 and 2050 carbon targets and published transition plan.
 British Airways and Iberia have sustainability-linked loans related to 2025 carbon efficiency.